ngoushal/Dashboards_visualization/deceptive/README.md

 For many countries, the death rate has declined by more than 50 percent.
 This reduction trend is true, even in countries with a growing absolute number of deaths, for example-China and India.
 The increase in absolute number of deaths from air pollution is therefore a larger reflection of the changing population structures—a growing and aging population rather than an increased individual risk of mortality.

 ### How is death rate calculated?:
-Death Rate is the total number of deaths to residents in a specified geographic area (country, state, county, etc.) divided by the total population for the same geographic area for a specified time period, usually a calendar year and then multiplied by 100,000.
+Death Rate is the total number of deaths in a specified geographic area (country, state, county, etc.) divided by the total population for the same geographic area for a specified time period, usually a calendar year and then multiplied by 100,000.

 Death rate has four components:
 1. A specified measurement period.